ebranda/evolutionary-collage/README.md

 ### To draw a background before parts are rendered:

-1. Create a new Python module called background.py
+1. Create a new Python module called `background.py`.
+The main Processing sketch will automatically import that module if it exists.
 2. Inside that module, define a function called `draw(params, canvas)`.
 Do any background rendering inside that function.
 For example, the following code will draw a black background in the top half of the canvas window:

 ```